Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 You can, however, stream all of ESPN’s NBA content through Kayo Sports, which allows you to view all of Foxtel’s sporting content on your preferred mobile device for just $25 a month.

 This season, free-to-air broadcaster SBS have also jumped in on the action, giving Aussie hoops fans even more content.
+Their live coverage will be on SBS VICELAND and SBS On Demand.
 You can also catch some matches on the MIA app, which has a bunch of augmented reality features to enhance the experience.
 This service requires a separate subscription fee, however.

 ESPN will show a number of games from the first two rounds of the playoffs, before they show every game of the Conference Finals and Finals.